Swartz Creek, Michigan: City

-In 1950s, GM executive started a "New Flint" regional/metropolitan government plan to incorporate the metropolitan area into Flint.
+In the 1950s, GM executive started a "New Flint" regional/metropolitan government plan to incorporate the metropolitan area into Flint.
 The proposal was released in 1957 and petition began circulating the next year.
-Area residents were fearful of the New Flint would take the Otterburn plant into its borders.
-While New Flint proponents indicated that that would not be the case, area residents campaigned against New Flint while moving to incorporate the area.
+Area residents were fearful that New Flint would bring the Otterburn plant into its borders.
+While New Flint proponents indicated this would not be the case, area residents campaigned against New Flint while moving to incorporate the area.
 The city was incorporated on December 1, 1959.
 The city included parts of Gaines (Winchester Village), Clayton and Flint Townships (Otterburn).

 In 1986, Sports Creek Raceway opened.
 The raceway was a harness racing track.
-The city received about $425 thousand a year from wager dollars until 1993 when John Engler became Michigan governor.
-Engler reduced cash flow from the casinos for two years until a new distribution formula allow the state to pay less, $126 to 118 thousand in the mid-2000s.
+The city received about $425,000 a year from wager dollars until 1993 when John Engler became Michigan governor.
+Engler reduced cash flow from the casinos for two years until a new distribution formula allowed the state to contribute less: from $126,000 to $118,000 by the mid-2000s.

-Gaines and Mundy Townships ceased contributing to cover building cost for the Swartz Creek Perkins Library in the 2000s, while Clayton Tonwship stopped their funding in 2011.
-In April 2011, the Flint Flames, a semi-professional Women's Blue Chip Basketball League team, changed ownership and its name to Flint Monarchs and move its games to the Cage Field House in Swartz Creek from Flint Northern High School.
-In 2014, the Monarchs moved their games to Flint.
+In the 2000s, Gaines and Mundy Townships ceased contributions to cover building costs for the Swartz Creek Perkins Library, while Clayton Township ceased funding in 2011.
+In April 2011, the Flint Flames, a semi-professional Women's Blue Chip Basketball League team, changed ownership and its name to Flint Monarchs.
+The Monarchs then moved its games to the Cage Field House in Swartz Creek from its previous location at Flint Northern High School.
+In 2014, the Monarchs moved their games back to Flint.

 In 2004, the city formed a downtown development authority.
-As early as 2006, Meijer was planning to locate in Swartz Creek.
-Construction finally started in September 2012 on the new prototype store.
-On May 16, 2013, the store opened on Morrish Road north of I-69.
+In 2006, Meijer announced plans to build a location in Swartz Creek.
+Construction started in September 2012, and on May 16, 2013, the store opened on Morrish Road north of I-69.